ms-iot/content/en-US/win10/Windbg.md

 * The above command enables the serial connection for debugging

-* The baud-rate for the Raspberry Pi 2 is hard-coded to 921600, so you don't have to specify it
+* The baud-rate for the Raspberry Pi 2 or 3 is hard-coded to 921600, so you don't have to specify it

 Here is the second command you need to run: